xSourPatchx/DeuxCentsCardGame/Master Todo.md

 ### Unity Preparation
 10. **Unity-Friendly Patterns**
-    - [ ] Make all game objects serializable by marking key classes with `[Serializable]` so Unity can handle them in the editor/inspector.
+    - [ ] Make all game objects serializable by marking key classes with `[Serializable]` so Unity can handle them in the editor/inspector
     - [ ] Use events for UI updates instead of direct calls
-    - [ ] Minimize static references to favor instance-based architecture for Unity compatibility and testability.
+    - [ ] Minimize static references to favor instance-based architecture for Unity compatibility and testability
-    - [ ] Separate game simulation from rendering, since logic happens in `Update`, rendering in UI.
+    - [ ] Separate game simulation from rendering, since logic happens in `Update`, rendering in UI
     - [ ] Create MonoBehaviour wrappers for core classes

 11. **Performance**